Mrs Catherine M Birnie

 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via email@example.com or +44 (0)808 164 3084 if you require any further information.

-During the course of your employment as a Radiographer at Princess Elizabeth Hospital between January 2013 and 11 November 2014 the allegations against the registrant are as follows:
+During the course of employment as a Radiographer at Princess Elizabeth Hospital between January 2013 and 11 November 2014 the allegations against the registrant are as follows:

 2. You prepared around 8/10 foetal images that were of a poor quality.